koterpillar/eurydice/README.md

-pypl - the Python-Perl bridge
+Eurydice - the Python-Perl bridge
 =============================

 Introduction